Wildland Fire Policy Advocacy

 The U.S. Wildland Fire Service (USWFS) is a new agency created by Trump’s Executive Order 14308 that consolidates the wildland fire programs of 5 U.S. Department of the Interior agencies.

-FUSEE is advocating for full policy transformation, not just program consolidation, in the USWFS.
+FUSEE is advocating for policy transformation, beyond simply agency consolidation, in the USWFS.
 We collected insight from over 70 wildland firefighters to guide our advocacy work in meetings with influential policymakers and agency decision-makers.
+We also spearheaded a movement to get the USWFS included in the Firefighter Pulse Check questionnaire, uplifting the experiences of federal firefighters.
+Chief Fennessy agreed to include the USWFS in the questionnaire.

 Learn more.